 The first step in any successful business is a plan.
 Believe me, I'm not talking about planning out every step you make to the infinite detail.
 I am the type that recommends more action than planning.
 It could be a one page brief summary of what the company is about and what products or services you'll offer.
 It should be about not only what you'll do, but also what you won't do.
 The common mistake is getting caught up in trying to please everyone.

 A successful business must be focused, as you cannot be a jack-of-all-trades.
 Ultimately, write enough detail so it makes you feel comfortable.
-Writing it down it will help organize your thoughts into one congruent process.
+Writing it down will help organize your thoughts into one congruent process.
 If you were looking for partnering with others or getting outside investments, would it be enough information?
-In most cases no. You will need to do much more research and planning, than say starting a part-time business that is self funded.
+In most cases no. You will need to do much more research and planning than say starting a part-time business that is self-funded.

 Incorporate Your Business

 Okay, you know what you are going to do, but how do you create a business?
-This is commonly where people get tripped up on.
+This is commonly where people get tripped upon.
 Too many entrepreneurs incorporate after they start generating income.
-In my opinion is a bad idea.
-Creating a DBA (Doing Business As) is too risky in today’s litigious society.
+In my opinion, is a bad idea.
+Creating a DBA (Doing Business As) is too risky in today's litigious society.
 There are many reasons to incorporate into a business.
-The two major reasons are:
+The major reasons are:

 - Legal Entity – A business is a separate entity than the owner(s).
 A business can be sued, while not affecting the shareholders.
 A business in legal terms is like it's a person and has an unlimited life.